 Directory servers are just databases that store information.
 Nothing more.
 The protocols and APIs used to access directory servers are designed as database interfaces.
 It means that they are excellent for storing, searching and retrieving data.
 While the data in account may contain entitlement information (permissions, groups, roles, etc.), identity stores are not well suited to evaluate them.
 I.e. directory server can provide information what permissions an account has but it is not designed to make a decision whether to allow or deny a specific operation.
 And there are other issues.
 Directory servers do not contain data about user sessions.
-It means that directory servers do not know whether user is currently logged in or not.
-Many directory servers are used for basic authentication and even authorization.
+It means that directory servers are used for basic authentication and even authorization.
 But the directories were not designed to do it and therefore provide only the very basic capabilities.
 There are plug-ins and extensions that provide partial capabilities to support authentication and authorization.
 But that does not change the fundamental design principles.
 Directory servers are databases, not authentication or authorization servers.